What is ARPO?

 What are my responsibilities as a Foster Home?

 Foster parents are responsible for the care of the foster animal, including providing quality food, shelter, grooming, and attention.
-Foster parents are expected to bring the animal to adoption events.
-These events are scheduled at various pet stores around town.
-Visit our web site for a current list of locations and times.
-Foster parents are also responsible for transporting their foster animal to ARPO’s vet if needed.
+Foster parents are expected to bring the animal to adoption events or scheduled meet and greets with potential adopters.
+Foster parents are also responsible for transporting their foster animal to one of ARPO’s approved veterinarians for medical care.
+If the foster family need to make arrangements for the care of a pet during a family vacation or business travel, fosters may request a pet sitter through our network of volunteers or the foster will be responsible for boarding or other costs if no volunteer is available.
+All ARPO animals receive at least one wellness visit and are spayed and neutered before adoption.
 Foster parents are responsible for complying with all state and local laws regarding the keeping and care of the companion animal.
 Foster parents are required to sign a contract detailing responsibility and limiting ARPO’s liability while the animal is under their care.

 What are ARPO's Responsibilities?